Transfer from Porto. Walk the harbor, see the Parador in the old fort, eat well, sleep early.

 Arcade → Pontevedra

-Pontevedra is mostly a pedestrianized old quarter.
+Pontevedra has one of the best-preserved medieval old quarters in Galicia, mostly pedestrianized.
 Plaza de la Leña and Plaza de la Herrería are good for an evening glass of wine.

-Worth seeing: the Basilica of Santa María la Mayor and the unusual round Iglesia de la Peregrina (the pilgrim church).
+Worth seeing: the Basilica of Santa María la Mayor and the unusual round Iglesia de la Peregrina — a Baroque church shaped like a scallop shell, devoted to pilgrims.

 ♨️